pocomane/brewed-in-the-apocalypse/bita.md

 title written __like this__ and can be a player move or a scenarist move.
 In any case it is just a rule containing a trigger text and a result text.

-The trigger prescrives when the rule will come into play, while the result text explain what the people can than add to the fiction, and what is needed to do mechanically.
+The trigger prescribes when the rule will come into play, while the result text explain what the people can than add to the fiction, and what is needed to do mechanically.
 One of the possible results is to move the discussion between the persons around the table.

 The players and the scenarist must perform what the result text demands when it is triggered.
-They can not decide to skip the result if triggered, and can not decide to obatin the results without having eir character make in the fiction what the trigger demands.
+They can not decide to skip the result if triggered, and can not obatain the results until the trigger happened.

 To gain confidence with the move concept, we here review some ones that probably could be completely omitted as obvious them are.
 A session itself is started by